Advanced search

 Victoria and Pimlico SW1

 The board is tucked in an alcove on the right hand side of the bar, visible from the road, which is lucky, as I would never have found it otherwise.
-It looks a nice enough place to throw, and, if the King ever wants to follow in the footsteps of his Nan and Gramps (c.1937) […]
+It always looks ever so inviting, with a nice surround giving the board a healthy glow on my 2025 visit – but at busy times […]

 Williams Ale and Cider House